-An organizational structure and treatment framework that involves understanding, recognizing, and responding to the effects of all types of trauma, and seeking to employ practices that do not traumatize or re-traumatize.
+Trauma-Informed Care: An organizational structure and treatment framework that involves understanding, recognizing, and responding to the effects of all types of trauma, and seeking to employ practices that do not traumatize or re-traumatize.
 Trauma-Informed Care also emphasizes physical, psychological and emotional safety, trustworthiness and transparency, collaboration and mutuality, empowerment, and cultural sensitivity and responsiveness (National Child Traumatic Stress Network [NCTSN]; Substance Abuse and Mental Health Services Administration [SAHMSA]).

-Psychosocial professionals who work directly within a healthcare setting, or who form collaborative working relationships with healthcare professionals, can help to educate medical providers about trauma-informed care.
-In this role, it is critical not to expect the healthcare team to take on additional tasks, but rather to support them in integrating trauma-informed and family-centered principles within existing care routines.
+Psychosocial professionals who work directly within a health care setting, or who form collaborative working relationships with health care professionals, can help to educate medical providers about traumainformed care.
+In this role, it is critical to not add to a medical professional's routine, but support the integration of trauma-informed principles with current family-centered principles.
+Trauma-informed care means that medical providers' treatment of children and families minimize the potential for ongoing trauma and optimizes both emotional and physical health outcomes.